engineering-collaboration/book/docs/book/anatomy-of-a-code-change/static-analysis.md

 ---
-title: Static analysis
+title: Static Analysis
 description: Static analysis scans the syntax of our code without actually executing it.
 It verifies that we follow agreed-upon conventions in our solution to maintain consistent readability, avoid bugs, and prevent security vulnerabilities before running our code.
 ---

-# Static analysis
+# Static Analysis

 Static analysis scans the syntax of our code without actually executing it.
 It verifies that we follow agreed-upon conventions in our solution to maintain consistent readability, avoid bugs, and prevent security vulnerabilities before running our code.
 Static analysis is run at every step of our code change: pre-merge, post-merge, and pre-release.

-## Code readability
+## Code Readability

 The most fundamental form of static analysis uses pattern matching to ensure our compliance with internally agreed-upon code formatting.
 We follow our organization's conventions regarding the type of whitespace, indentation, maximum line length, naming of objects, etc. We execute code linters specific to the programming language and extend these to cover the needs of our team.